-To enable OSPF, perform the following detailed steps:
+To enable OSPF, perform the following steps:

-Command Purpose Step 1 router ospf process_id This creates an OSPF routing process, and the user enters router configuration mode for this OSPF process. hostname(config)# router ospf 2 The process_id is an internally used identifier for this routing process.
-It can be any positive integer.
+Command Purpose Step 1 Step 2 router ospf process_id Creates an OSPF routing process and enters router configuration mode for this OSPF process.
+Example: hostname(config)# router ospf 2 The process_id is an internally used identifier for this routing process and can be any positive integer.
 This ID does not have to match the ID on any other device; it is for internal use only.
 You can use a maximum of two processes.
-Step 2 network ip_address mask area area_id Example: This step defines the IP addresses on which OSPF runs and to define the area ID for that interface. hostname(config)# router ospf 2 hostname(config-router)# network 10.0.0.0 255.0.0.0 area 0
+If there is only one OSPF process enabled on the adaptive security appliance, then that process is selected by default.
+You cannot change the OSPF process ID when editing an existing area. network ip_address mask area area_id Defines the IP addresses on which OSPF runs and the area ID for that interface.
+Example: hostname(config)# router ospf 2 hostname(config-router)# network 10.0.0.0 255.0.0.0 area 0 When adding a new area, enter the area ID.
+You can specify the area ID as either a decimal number or an IP address.
+Valid decimal values range from 0-4294967295.
+You cannot change the area ID when editing an existing area.